Vyral/base-template/_posts/2019-03-15-what-benefits-does-a-pre-listing-inspection-bring.md

 tags:
   - Home Seller Tips
 excerpt: >-
-  What can you do save time and money when it comes time to sell your home?
+  What can you do to save time and money when it comes time to sell your home?
 A pre-listing inspection is a great first step.
 enclosure: >-
   https://s3.amazonaws.com/vyralmarketing/Dan+Jones/2019/Dan+Jones+Home+Selling+Team-+Benefits+of+a+Pre-Listing+Inspection.mp4